Emiliano Martí

 Rochester, NY 14627

-I am a PhD candidate in the Ecology, Evolution, Genetics and Genomics (E2G2) program at the University of Rochester, co-advised by Dr. Amanda Larracuente and Dr. Daven Presgraves.
+I am an evolutionary geneticist and a PhD candidate in the Ecology, Evolution, Genetics and Genomics (E2G2) program at the University of Rochester.
 My research focuses on the evolutionary consequences of intragenomic conflicts, particularly how selfish genetic elements (SGEs) can drive the rapid evolution of essential functions, contributing to the origin of hybrid incompatibilities.
 I use a combination of genetic, genomic, and molecular approaches in Drosophila to understand these fundamental evolutionary processes.
-I got my masters at the São Paulo State University (UNESP) in Brazil, advised by Dr. Diogo C. Cabral-De-Mello, studying the evolution of repetitive DNA in Schistocerca grasshoppers.
-Previously, I got a BS. in Genetics at the National University of Misiones (UNaM) in Argentina.

 news